PogoDigitalism/RobloxAuthenticator/README.md

 # Roblox Trade Authenticator
- ⚠️ REPO IS CURRENTLY IN OVERHAUL, DON'T USE IT 1:1 AS OF RIGHT NOW. ⚠️

-(instead, copy the methods that I am using for authentication.)

 Supports synchronous and asynchronous code
-## This wrapper currently only provides ACCEPTING trades, additional features will be added in the future.
+## This wrapper currently only provides ACCEPTING and SENDING trades, additional features will be added in the future.
 This is a simple wrapper written for Python to combat Roblox' new **2FA MOBILE authentication** system.
 Contains both a synchronous and asynchronous class with methods.

 You need: